William P. Burnham

-Major General William Power Burnham (January 10, 1860 − September 27, 1930) was a United States Army officer who is most notable for being the commander of the 82nd Division, now the 82nd Airborne Division, during World War I.
+Major General William Power Burnham (January 10, 1860 − September 27, 1930) was a United States Army officer.
+During World War I, he was the commander of the 82nd Division, now the 82nd Airborne Division.

 Early life

 William Power Burnham was born in Scranton, Pennsylvania, on January 10, 1860.
 His mother was Olive E. Burnham (1836–1921), and his father, David Roe Burnham (1835–1910), was a career army officer and American Civil War veteran who retired as a major.
 William P. Burnham attended the Kansas State Agricultural College (now Kansas State University) and then studied at the United States Military Academy (West Point) from 1877 to 1880.

 Start of military career

 Burnham left West Point before graduating and enlisted in the United States Army's 14th Infantry Regiment.
 He attained the rank of sergeant before obtaining a commission as a second lieutenant of infantry in 1883.

 Initially assigned to the 6th Infantry Regiment, he served at Fort Douglas and other posts in the western United States until 1889.